 This is definitely one of the Norfolk beaches that does require a little research into tide times!

-Although Brancaster beach is in an Area of Outstanding Natural Beauty and is surrounded by reed beds and marshes, when there is a high tide the road to the beach regularly becomes flooded and submerged.
+Although Brancaster beach is in an Area of Outstanding Natural Beauty and is surrounded by reed beds and marshes, when there is a high tide the road to the beach regularly becomes flooded and submerged (see the link below for checking this).
 It’s too deep for cars to drive through so is inadvisable to try, as more often than not it’s higher than you think, and many a car has come a cropper.
-So please take heed!
+So please take heed.

 However, if the tides and times work in your favour, you can arrive before high tide, spend all day enjoying yourselves and then return at low tide.

 However, once you get onto the beach, the world’s your oyster.
 Wide open sandy beaches which go left or right, and it really doesn’t matter which way you head, you can walk as far away as you wish, or just plonk your gear down near the entrance and get set in for the day.